m-colombo/tf_tree/README.md

 ```

 Every value appearing associated to a node must be characterized by extending the class `NodeDefinition.Value` implementing:
-- `representation_to_abstract_batch` and `abstract_to_representation_batch` methods to convert values from abstract to representation and viceversa. i.e. human readable and neural network readable.
+- `representation_to_abstract_batch` and `abstract_to_representation_batch` methods to convert values between a human readable representation and neural network readable one.
-- `representation_shape` indicating the size of the representation-
+- `representation_shape` indicating the size of the representation
-- `class_value` denoting whether the value is one hot encoding or a dense embedding
+- `class_value` denoting whether the value is one hot encoding or a dense embedding (it's use to choose which loss to employ, MSE or Cross Entropy, see #9)

  ### Batch
  Due to structured nature of the computation we need some support data structure, `BatchOfTreesForEncoding` and `BatchOfTreesForDecoding` defined in `tensorflow_trees/batch.py`.
- They are used to efficiently and incrementally store trees and intermediate values during the computations.
+ They are used to efficiently and incrementally store trees and intermediate values during the computations, they are the only way of interacting with encoders and decoders.

- ### Encoder
- TODO
- ### Decoder
+ ### Encoder and Decoder
- TODO
+ Encoder and Decoder basically works as a dynamic composition of a finite number of sub-network kinds, depending on the sample structure.
+ These sub-networks are built accordingly to the tree definition and in a way defined by means of a `CellsBuilder` as defined in `tensorflow_trees/encoder.py` and `tensorflow_trees/decoder.py`.
+ Some sub-network basic kinds implementations are provided in `tensorflow_trees/encoder_cells.py` and `tensorflow_trees/decoder_cells.py`.

  ### More
- For a in depth discussion you can refer to my [master thesis](https://github.com/m-colombo/conditional-variational-tree-autoencoder/blob/master/thesis.pdf) about conditional variational autoencoder on tree structured data.
+ For a more detailed and in depth discussion you can refer to my [master thesis](https://github.com/m-colombo/conditional-variational-tree-autoencoder/blob/master/thesis.pdf) about conditional variational autoencoder on tree structured data, this library is a by product.
- Although some details differ.
+ Although in the library refactoring some details have changed (hopefully in a better way), most of it still relevant.

  ## Benchmark
- TODO

- ## Dev status
  TODO